ml5js/ml5-website-v02-docsify/docs/reference/bodypose.md

   See the [MoveNet documentation](https://github.com/tensorflow/tfjs-models/tree/master/pose-detection/src/movenet#create-a-detector) for more information on options.

 - **callback(bodypose, error)**: OPTIONAL.
-A function to run once the model has been loaded.
-Alternatively, call `ml5.bodyPix()` within the p5.js `preload` function.
+A "callback" function that runs when the model has been successfully loaded.
+Most ml5.js example call `ml5.bodyPose()` in the p5.js `preload()` function and no callback is needed.

 **Returns:**
 The bodyPose object.

 ### bodypose.detectStart()

-This method continuously outputs pose estimations on an image media through a callback function.
+This method starts the pose detection process and runs it continuously on real-time video.

 ```javascript
 bodypose.detectStart(media, callback);